Doubtfull/Bloom/Journal.md

 Time: 5 hours

-- Brainstormed what I wanted on my keyboard
+- I started by brainstorming what I wanted on my keyboard.
+I looked at layouts, features, and the number of keys I would need for daily use.
-- Learned how to make an 80% keyboard (it's my first time)
+- I researched how to build an 80% keyboard from scratch.
+This was my first time making a keyboard, so I had to learn each step carefully.
-- Started working on schematic
+- I began working on the schematic, mapping out how each key would connect to the microcontroller and how the rows and columns would be wired.

-My biggest issue was to find a proper MCU for the keyboard that wasn't too expensive.
-Luckily I came across the raspberry pi pico.
-With the pico, creating the schematic was much easier.
+One of the biggest challenges was choosing the right microcontroller.
+Many options were either too expensive or didn’t have enough GPIO pins.
+After some research, I found the Raspberry Pi Pico.
+It was affordable, reliable, and had more than enough I/O for the 87-key layout.
+Once I chose the Pico, building the schematic became much more easier.

 ![schematic](https://github.com/Doubtfull/Bloom/blob/main/Assets/Schematic1.png)
 ![schematic](https://github.com/Doubtfull/Bloom/blob/main/Assets/Schematic2.png)